theMoor9/blockchain-potential-carnival/cheat_sheets/EN/blockchain_overview_cheatsheet.md

 #### Blockchain: A Peer-to-Peer Distributed Database

 - **Definition**: Blockchain is a peer-to-peer distributed database technology where every machine (peer) acts as a node-block.
-- **Mechanism**: Each block is linked to the next through a cryptographic hash.
+- **Mechanism**: Each block is linked to the next through a cryptographic hash; the end of one block contains the key to the start of the next block.
+- **Purpose Aspect**: Every blockchain technology needs to suit the specific application it is intended for.
+Cryptocurrency is just one application that can use blockchain protocols.

 - **Implementing Knowledge through Code**: